Sourabh9879/Shoppix/README.md

-# Shoppix - E-commerce Platform
+# Shoppix - Buy And Sell Platform

-Shoppix is a modern e-commerce platform that enables users to buy and sell products.
+Shoppix is a modern platform that enables users to buy and sell products.
 Built with Laravel, it provides a secure and user-friendly marketplace experience.

 ## Features